C-D-Lewis/node-microservices/README.md

 ## Installation

-For each app in `apps ` required, install dependencies and perform initial
+For each app in `apps` or dashboard in `dashboards`, install dependencies and perform initial startup:
-startup:

 1. `npm ci && npm start`